kleis-technology/terraform-training/tutorials/V2/TP1/README.md

 # Introduction to Terraform CLI

-In this first practical, we will see how to interact with the Terraform commandline client.
+In this practical, we will set up your environment and see how to interact with the Terraform commandline client.

 ## Setting up your environment